More than a third of Mayhew’s work is funded by gifts left in Wills, also known as legacies or bequests.

 This will depend upon how complex your affairs and your wishes are, but may not be as expensive as you think.
 You can always request estimates from solicitors at no commitment.

 Including Mayhew in a Will is a straightforward, easy and cost-effective way to support our work.
 It simply involves adding a short paragraph (clause) to your Will.
 We would always suggest that you use a qualified solicitor to assist you with this.

 If you have any specific questions please contact firstname.lastname@example.org or Mayhew on 020 8206 5870.

 You will need to include our name, address and registered charity number:

 The Mayhew Animal Home, Trenmar Gardens, Kensal Green, London, NW10 6BJ.

 You can make minor alterations to your Will without the necessity of drafting a new Will by using a document called a codicil.
 A codicil confirms a previous Will document but makes a few changes.
 If a small number of changes are required it is a simpler alternative to re-writing the entire Will.
 By using a codicil any of the details in a Will can be changed.
 Gifts can be revoked and new gifts can be added.

-We have created a Codicil document for you to use if you wish to leave a gift to The Mayhew in your Will.
+We have created a Mayhew Codicil form for you to use if you wish to leave a gift to Mayhew in your Will.